Sudinach/post-apocalypse-trade-hub/README.md

 # Post Apocalypse Trading Hub
-Developer : Sudin Acharya

 ## Overview

-This is a s all Coding challenge, secure and password protected Trade Hub demonstrating core functionality for user authentication and displaying a table for tradable supplies.
+This application was developed for a part of Coding challenge It is a secure and password protected Trade Hub demonstrating core functionality for user authentication and displaying a table for tradable supplies.

 ## Features